AdobeDocs/mobile-services.fr-FR/help/ios/phonegap/phonegap-methods.md

 * **trackLocation**

-   Envoie les coordonnées x et y actuelles.
+   Sends the current x and y coordinates.
 Also uses the points of interest that were defined in the `ADBMobileConfig.json` file to determine if the location provided as a parameter is within any of your POIs.
 Si les coordonnées actuelles se trouvent dans un point ciblé défini, une variable de données contextuelle est renseignée et envoyée avec l’appel `trackLocation`.

    * Voici la syntaxe de cette méthode :